[ << ] [ >> ] [] [] [] [ ? ]

 .single <exp1>[,<exp2>...]

-Parse one of more IEEE single precision floating point expressions and write them into successive blocks of 4 bytes into memory using the backend’s endianness.
+Parse one of more IEEE single precision floating point expressions and write them into successive blocks of 32 bits into memory using the backend’s endianness.

 .skip <exp>[,<fill>]